vippsas/vipps-ecom-api/vipps-ecom-api-checklist.md

     - [ ] Details [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET)
     - For examples of requests and responses, see the Postman collection in [tools](tools/).
 - [ ] Send the [Vipps HTTP headers](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#vipps-http-headers)
-      in all API requests for better tracking and troubleshooting (mandatory for partners and platforms):
+      in all API requests for better tracking and troubleshooting (mandatory for partners and platforms, who must send these headers as part of the checklist approval):
     - [ ] `Merchant-Serial-Number`
     - [ ] `Vipps-System-Name`
     - [ ] `Vipps-System-Version`